 And if he wakes up before I do, I read with him.
 I’m helping him to see that starting my day this way is important and it helps him to create that habit too.

 This is another one of the benefits to reading the Bible every day.
+And like I said before, this is what magnifies the importance of reading the Bible in relation to my role as a mom.
 It trains my son for how to start reading the bible for himself.

 He’s definitely not there yet, by himself.
 But still.
 It motivates me more, because I know that by doing this, my son will struggle with it less than I did in the past.

 All of these are benefits to reading the bible simply because he has seen me modeling daily reading of the bible for and with him.